Citi Plans to Put You Into 'Relationship Tiers' Next Year

 For families, Citi is offering customers enrolled in its Family Linking program the ability to move to a higher relationship tier by combining average monthly balances with those of eligible family members who live with them in the same household.

 Citi said it began to eliminate certain retail consumer banking fees in 2022, including overdraft fees, returned item fees and overdraft protection fees.
-It said it plans to remove additional retail banking fees in the coming months.
+It also said that it planned to remove additional retail banking fees in the coming months.

 Related Content